Philip Manyim

 Philip Manyim (born 24 March 1978) is a former Kenyan steeplechaser turned marathon runner.
-During his career, Manyim was a pacesetter in steeplechase and competed in IAAF Grand Prix and IAAF Super Grand Prix events held from 2002 to 2004.
-Manyim left steeplechase for marathon running in 2004 and won the 2005 Berlin Marathon with a time of 2:07:41.
+He was a pacesetter in steeplechase and competed in IAAF Grand Prix and IAAF Super Grand Prix events held from 2002 to 2004.
+He left steeplechase for marathon running in 2004, and won the 2005 Berlin Marathon with a time of 2:07:41.
 His other World Marathon Majors performances was an eighteenth place finish at the 2007 Boston Marathon and fourth place at the 2007 Berlin event.
-Manyim ended his running career at a 2010 marathon in Ljubljana, where he came in eight place.
+Manyim ended his running career at a 2010 marathon in Ljubljana, where he came in eighth place.

 Early life

 Manyim was born on 24 March 1978 in Uasin Gishu County, Kenya.

 Career

-Manyim started his sports career participating in road races primarily throughout Italy, Kenya and the United States from 1999 to 2004.
-During this time period, Manyim was a pacesetter and competitor in steeplechase.
-As a steeplechaser, Manyim participated in multiple IAAF Grand Prix and IAAF Super Grand Prix events between 2002 and 2004.
+Manyim started his sports career participating in road races, primarily throughout Italy, Kenya and the United States, from 1999 to 2004.
+During this time, he was a pacesetter and competitor in steeplechase.
+As a steeplechaser, he participated in multiple IAAF Grand Prix and IAAF Super Grand Prix events between 2002 and 2004.
 His best Grand Prix performance was a fifth place finish at Zagreb in 2003.
 Manyim also ran in IAAF Golden League meets while racing in the Grand Prixs, but did not finish any of his races.

 After a 2004 steeplechase race in Switzerland, Manyim decided to switch from steeplechase to marathon.
-In a 2007 interview with Runners World, Manyim said he went to marathon running because "a pacer does nothing but make a name for other people".
-After running in marathons held in Amsterdam, Rome, and Prague, Manyim won the 2005 Berlin Marathon with a time of 2:07:41.
+In a 2007 interview with Runners World, he said he went to marathon running because "a pacer does nothing but make a name for other people".
+After running in marathons held in Amsterdam, Rome, and Prague, he won the 2005 Berlin Marathon with a time of 2:07:41.
 In other World Marathon Majors, Manyim was eighteenth at the 2007 Boston Marathon and fourth at the 2007 Berlin event.
-Manyim's final race was at a 2010 marathon in Ljubljana where he had an eighth place finish.
+His final race was at a 2010 marathon in Ljubljana where he had an eighth place finish.